CoffeeStraw/PyonFX/docs/tutorials/2-intermediate/02-shapes.md

 # Tutorial: Adding Shapes to your Karaoke Effects

-Welcome to the second tutorial of the intermediate series.

-You've built a solid karaoke system with variations and theming.
 In this tutorial, you'll learn how to use PyonFX's `Shape` module to integrate geometric shapes into your karaoke effects.
 You'll create moving, rotating, and animated shapes that add visual interest to complement your syllable highlighting.

 ## Materials